On the derived category of 1-motives: -motivic sheaves and the homotopy -structure

-\begin{proof} Considering the connected part $G^0$ of $G$, we reduce to the case where $G$ is connected, hence geometrically connected.
-We now turn to the techniques of \cite{breen}\footnote{We thank L. Illusie for pointing out this reference.}: using essentially the Eilenberg-Mac Lane spectrum associated to $\uG$, Breen gets two spectral sequences $'E_r^{p,q}$ and $''E_r^{p,q}$ converging to the same abutment, with \begin{itemize} \item $''E_2^{p,1}=\Ext^p_\cA(\uG,L)$; \item $''E_2^{p,q}$ is torsion for $q\ne 1$; \item $'E_2^{p,q}$ is the $p$-th cohomology group of a complex involving terms of the form $H^q_\et(G^a,L)$. \end{itemize}
+It remains to treat Case (i).
+We go back to the method of \cite{breen} that we now summarise: using essentially the Eilenberg-Mac Lane spectrum associated to $\uG$, Breen gets two spectral sequences $'E_r^{p,q}$ and $''E_r^{p,q}$ converging to the same abutment, with \begin{itemize} \item $''E_2^{p,1}=\Ext^p_\ES(\uG,\cF)$; \item $''E_2^{p,q}$ is torsion for $q\ne 1$; \item $'E_2^{p,q}$ is the $p$-th cohomology group of a complex involving terms of the form $H^q_\et(G^a,\cF)$. \end{itemize}

-(In \cite{breen}, Breen works with the fppf topology but his methods carry over here without any change: see remark in \loccit top of p.
-34.)
-It follows from \cite[(2.1)]{deninger} that $H^q_\et(G^a,L)$ is torsion for any $q>0$: to see this easily, reduce to the case where $L$ is constant by a transfer argument involving a finite extension of $k$.
+In case (i), it follows for example from \cite[(2.1)]{deninger} that $H^q_\et(G^a,\cF)$ is torsion for any $q>0$: to see this easily, reduce to the case where $\cF$ is constant by a transfer argument involving a finite extension of $k$.
 Hence $'E_2^{p,q}$ is torsion for $q>0$.
-On the other hand, since $G$ is geometrically connected, so are its powers $G^a$, which implies that $H^0(G^a,L)=H^0(k,L)$ for any $a$.
-Since the complex giving $'E_2^{*,0}$ is just the bar complex, we get that $'E_2^{0,0} = L(k)$ and $'E_2^{p;0}=0$ for $p>0$.
-Thus all degree $>0$ terms of the abutment are torsion, and the conclusion follows. \end{proof}
+On the other hand, since $G$ is geometrically connected, so are its powers $G^a$, which implies that $H^0(G^a,\cF)=H^0(k,\cF)$ for any $a$.
+Since the complex giving $'E_2^{*,0}$ is just the bar complex, we get that $'E_2^{0,0} = \cF(k)$ and $'E_2^{p;0}=0$ for $p>0$.
+Thus all degree $>0$ terms of the abutment are torsion, and the conclusion follows for a).
+For b) we argue similarly to Case (ii), replacing $i\ge 2$ by $i>2$ in \eqref{breen10}. \end{proof}